maieryo/maieryo.github.io/_pages/coffee.md

 - Brazil 🇧🇷 low in acidity, heavy in body and sweet, often with chocolate and nutty flavours.
 - Colombia 🇨🇴 a huge range of flavours, from the heavier, chocolatier coffees through to jammy, sweet, fruity lots.
 - Panama 🇵🇦 citrusy and floral, light bodied, delicate and complex. (especially Geisha)

+## Books
+Here are some references that I have read before for my study: